Les Jardin du Luxembourg: My Favourite Garden in Paris

 That’s the magic.

-How This Garden Became One of My Paris Traditions
+How This Jardin du Luxembourg Became One of My Paris Traditions

 The first time I visited Luxembourg Gardens, I didn’t plan to stay long.
-I sat down “for a few minutes” and ended up staying for nearly an hour.
+I sat down for what I thought would be a few minutes and ended up staying nearly an hour.

 The History Behind Jardin du Luxembourg